zenml-io/zenml/examples/gcp_gpu_orchestrated/README.md

-# Run pipelines on the cloud cheaply
+# Train on GPUs in the cloud cheaply
-You can easily run zenml pipelines on a cloud VM instance if local compute is not enough.
+You can easily run zenml training pipelines on a cloud VM instance if local compute is not enough.
 With this ability, it is simple to run on cheap preemptible/spot instances to save costs.

 ## Adding an orchestration backend to a pipeline